-OMB's 1977 and 1997 standards on race and ethnicity - In 1997, OMB issued "Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity," which supersedes the 1977 Statistical Policy Directive 15, "Race and Ethnic

-Standards for Federal Statistics and Administrative Reporting" (3, 4).
+OMB's 1977 and 1997 standards on race and ethnicity - In 1997, OMB issued "Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity," which supersedes the 1977 Statistical Policy Directive 15, "Race and Ethnic Standards for Federal Statistics and Administrative Reporting" (3, 4).
 Both documents specify rules for the collection, tabulation, and presentation of race and ethnicity data within the Federal statistical system.
 The race categories specified in both standards represent a social-political construct and are not anthropologically or biologically based.
 The revised standards increased the minimum number of race categories to be used by Federal agencies from four (White, Black, American Indian or Alaska Native, and Asian or Pacific Islander) to five (White, Black or African American, American Indian or Alaska Native, Asian, and Native Hawaiian or Other Pacific Islander).
 In addition, the revised standards require Federal data collection programs to allow respondents to select more than one race category when responding to a query on their racial identity.
 This provision means that under the revised standards there are potentially 31 race groups (5 single-race and 26 multiple-race), depending on whether an individual selects one, two, three, four, or all five of the single-race categories.

-Why race bridge? - During the transition to full implementation of the 1997 OMB standards on race and ethnicity (see paragraph above), two different standards for the collection of race and ethnicity data are being used, creating incomparability across data systems.
+Why race bridge? - During the transition to full implementation of the 1997 OMB standards on race and ethnicity (see paragraph above), two different standards for the collection of race and ethnicity data were used, creating incomparability across data systems.
 For example, the 2000 and 2010 censuses collected race data in accordance with the 1997 OMB standards - resulting in population estimates for five single-race categories and up to 26 multiple-race categories.
-Because implementation of the 1997 standards within the Vital Statistics Cooperative System did not begin until 2003 and is not yet complete (with one remaining state having not transitioned for mortality data), Census data and vital statistics data have incomparable race categories.
-(Beginning in 2016, all states have transitioned for natality data.)
-Race bridging also may be needed within a given data system because the change in the race standards results in incomparability across time, thus making it difficult to perform trend analyses.
+Because implementation of the 1997 standards within the Vital Statistics Cooperative System did not begin until 2003 and was not complete until 2018, Census data and vital statistics data had incomparable race categories for 15 years.
+(Beginning in 2016, all states have transitioned for natality data.
+Starting in 2018, all states have fully transitioned for mortality data.)
+Race bridging was also needed within a given data system because the change in the race standards resulted in incomparability across time, thus making it difficult to perform trend analyses.
 The OMB recognized that race-bridging approaches would be needed to make race data collected under the 1997 standards comparable to race data collected under the 1977 standards.
-Therefore, the OMB issued "Provisional Guidance on the Implementation of the 1997 Standards for Federal Data on Race and Ethnicity" (15).
+Therefore, the OMB issued "Provisional Guidance on the Implementation of the 1997 Standards for Federal Data on Race and Ethnicity" (17).
 The guidance document contains a detailed discussion of various bridging methods.